Skip to main content

 Step 3.
 Get single-use Scoped Payment Method Token

-Ensure that your reusable payment methods token has capabilities status = ENABLED.
+Ensure that your reusable payment method token has capabilities status = ENABLED.

 You can get a unique single-use ScopedPaymentMethodToken by querying the Customer object with the reusable payment method token.
 Set token to the reusable PaymentMethodToken (e.g., "tkpmc_1").